Alfresco/docs-alfresco/search-enterprise/latest/using/field.md

 title: Field queries
 ---

+## Expanded Queries

+@martin I have added this expanded queries title because it is on the in depth page.
+Do we need it?

+Queries in this category are expanded to a boolean query with several clauses using criteria that are specific to each field.

 ## TEXT (Field, Prefix, Range, Wildcard, Fuzzy)

 The TEXT virtual field (i.e. it is not in the index) expands to all fields defined